SteelSeries/gamesense-plugin-ue4/README.md

 + Do not attempt to instantiate **UObject**-derived GameSense objects by yourself.
 Each **UObject**-derived GameSense class has a static method, usually called `Make*()`, to carry out the task.
 Use those methods instead.

 # General Advice
 + By default, the **SteelSeriesGameSense** module is loaded at the *PreDefault* stage.
-Make sure it gets loaded before the module that depends on it.
+Please ensure it gets loaded before any modules that depend on it.
-+ Be aware of where you put your `SendEvent()` calls.
-If you really insist on putting them somewhere inside `OnTick`, and the like, at least guard them with logic to send event updates only when the variables you use for updates change values.
-Under no circumstance should you spam updates every frame or send redundant data.
++ Please be mindful of the frequency of your `SendEvent()` calls.
+Ideally, you should only send events when the underlying event data has changed.
+Sending redundant data, or sending events every game frame, _may_ have unforeseen consequences.
 + You generally should consider sending initial values for each event before the game starts running regular updates.
 + Remember to bind your handlers for a particular event all at once.
 Any consecutive call to `BindEvent()` for the same event will override all previously bound handlers.
 + During development you can increase log verbosity for the  *SSGS_Client* category.
 You will see lots of helpful output along with the messages from the GameSense™ server which can help you debug your handlers.